String.IndexOf Method (String, Int32)

 The search starting position.

-Index numbering starts from zero.
+Index numbering starts from 0.
 The startIndex parameter can range from 0 to the length of the string instance.
 If startIndex equals the length of the string instance, the method returns -1.

 As explained in Best Practices for Using Strings in the .NET Framework, we recommend that you avoid calling string comparison methods that substitute default values and instead call methods that require parameters to be explicitly specified.
 To find the first index of a substring that occurs after a particular character position by using the comparison rules of the current culture, call the IndexOf(String, Int32, StringComparison) method overload with a value of StringComparison.CurrentCulture for its comparisonType parameter.